The 11 Long-Term Benefits Of Discipline For Kids

 One study found that self-control helps people to achieve the things they find important in their lives by not being distracted by immediate pleasures and temptations.
 Scientists call this “effortful inhibition” — and it’s crucial to accomplish any and all long-term goals.

 8. Discipline gives you grit.

-According to a study in the U.S. National Library of Medicine, “self-control and grit have become two of the most important variables that explain success in different aspects of people’s daily life.”
+According to a study in the Journal of Personality and Social Psychology, “self-control and grit have become two of the most important variables that explain success in different aspects of people’s daily life.”
 Grit enhances the achievement of the goals that you have the discipline to pursue.
 Having the discipline to pursue your goals allows you to persevere through external obstacles that try to stop you from achieving them.

 9. Discipline makes you more emotionally stable.

 “Self-control promotes delayed gratification and directly influences thoughts, emotions, and impulses.”
 It’s that simple.
 Kids with poor self-control are more likely to display aggressive behavior, experience anxiety, and suffer from depression.

 Kids who act on impulse instead of acting with discipline are more likely to become obese, smoke, and become dependent on alcohol or drugs.
 Some research shows that impulsive children may even have shorter lifespans.